1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-A: Calcium carbonate can interact with certain medications, affecting their absorption.
-It's important to inform your healthcare provider about all medications and supplements you are taking.
+Yes, Calcium Carbonate can interact with certain medications, including antibiotics and thyroid medications.
+Always inform your healthcare provider about all medications you're taking.